 |Autonomic Nervous System|

-The following table enumerates adverse events that occurred at a frequency of 10% for either treatment group in patients who took at least 1 dose of study medication during their participation in InterSePT, which was an adequate and well-controlled 2-year study evaluating the efficacy of CLOZARIL relative to Zyprexa in reducing the risk of emergent suicidal behavior in patients with schizophrenia or schizoaffective disorder.
-These rates are not adjusted for duration of exposure.
+Table 10 summarizes the most commonly reported adverse reactions ( ≥ 10% of the CLOZARIL or olanzapine group) in the InterSePT™ Study.
+This was an adequate and well-controlled, two-year study evaluating the efficacy of CLOZARIL relative to olanzapine in reducing the risk of suicidal behavior in patients with schizophrenia or schizoaffective disorder.
+The rates are not adjusted for duration of exposure.

 |Dizziness (excluding vertigo)||27%||12%|

 Class effect: Symptoms of dystonia, prolonged abnormal contractions of muscle groups, may occur in susceptible individuals during the first few days of treatment.
 Dystonic symptoms include: spasm of the neck muscles, sometimes progressing to tightness of the throat, swallowing difficulty, difficulty breathing, and/or protrusion of the tongue.
 While these symptoms can occur at low doses, they occur more frequently and with greater severity with high potency and at higher doses of first generation antipsychotic drugs.
 An elevated risk of acute dystonia is observed in males and younger age groups.

 The following adverse reactions have been identified during post-approval use of clozapine.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Central Nervous System

 Myasthenic syndrome and rhabdomyolysis.

 Read the entire FDA prescribing information for Clozaril (Clozapine) »